safuvanh/K8S-vs-DockerSwarm/README.md

 ### Add Kubeadm Config to Workstation
 - If you prefer to connect the Kubeadm cluster using kubectl from your workstation, you can merge the kubeadm `admin.conf` with your existing kubeconfig file.
-- Follow the steps given below for the configuration.
+- Follow the steps given below for the configuration.<br>
   Step 1: Copy the contents of `admin.conf` from the control plane node and save it in a file named `kubeadm-config.yaml` in your workstation.<br>
   Step 2: Take a backup of the existing kubeconfig. `cp ~/.kube/config ~/.kube/config.bak` <br>
-  Step 3: Merge the default config with `kubeadm-config.yaml` and export it to KUBECONFIG variable `export KUBECONFIG=~/.kube/config:/path/to/kubeadm-config.yaml`<br>
+  Step 3: Merge the default config with `kubeadm-config.yaml` and export it to KUBECONFIG variable<br>
+         `export KUBECONFIG=~/.kube/config:/path/to/kubeadm-config.yaml`<br>
   Step 4: Merger the configs to a file `kubectl config view --flatten > ~/.kube/merged_config.yaml`<br>
   Step 5: Replace the old config with the new config `mv ~/.kube/merged_config.yaml ~/.kube/config`<br>
   Step 6: List all the contexts `kubectl config get-contexts -o name`<br>